 The stunning, spotted foliage of the polka dot begonia makes this houseplant popular among beginners and more seasoned indoor gardeners alike.
 This article will be your ultimate guide to caring for a healthy polka dot begonia.

+How do you care for the polka dot begonia?
 Here’s how to care for a polka dot begonia: